 Madera Group Executive Team

-Kath Delaney founded Madera Group, a San Francisco Bay Area development and communications agency in 2004, to advance the causes she feels are critical to social and political change.
-In her career, she has managed nonprofit organizations, designed and executed mass scale advocacy campaigns, raised millions of dollars for progressive organizations and political candidates and has promoted thought leaders and policy initiatives to global audiences.
+Kath Delaney founded Madera Group, a San Francisco Bay Area social impact consulting agency in 2004, to advance the causes she feels are critical to social and political change.
+In her career, she has managed nonprofit organizations, designed and executed mass scale social impact campaigns, raised millions of dollars for progressive organizations and political candidates and has promoted thought leaders and policy initiatives to global audiences.

 Ms. Delaney has a national reputation as an organizer and leader in progressive social movements and political campaigns.
-She is a sought-after advisor, fundraiser, organizer, and networker.
-Her expertise includes organizational strategy, policy and program development, integrated multi-channel fundraising, social marketing and strategic communications.
+She is a sought-after strategist, advisor, fundraiser, organizer, and networker.
+Her expertise includes organizational strategy, policy and program development, integrated multichannel fundraising, social marketing and strategic communications.

 Prior to launching Madera Group, Kath was the Managing Director of the Global Security Institute (GSI), founded by the late Senator Alan Cranston.
 The mission of GSI is to promote security through the elimination of nuclear weapons.
 Long on the world stage, Kath has produced and participated in global conferences for numerous heads of state, Nobel Laureates, elected officials, opinion leaders, and other change agents.